ubernostrum/django-registration/docs/quickstart.rst

 Required templates
 ~~~~~~~~~~~~~~~~~~

-Tou will also need to create several templates required by
+You will also need to create several templates required by
 ``django-registration``, and possibly additional templates required by
 views in ``django.contrib.auth``.
 The templates required by
 ``django-registration`` are as follows; note that, with the exception